bogdankhamelyuk/to-do-app2/README.md

 ### Further details

 To get more details on the frontend code you may check `/src/app/main-screen` folder.
-There you may see how stylings was applied and so on.
+There you may see how stylings was applied and many more.